 - npx (use pnpm dlx instead if needed)

-This puts the policy directly in the AI’s working context.
+This puts the policy directly in the AI’s working context, which is the layer that stops the wrong command from being suggested at all.

 Step 6: Use pnpm dlx / yarn dlx instead of npx